 - 2 tablespoons lemon juice

-- 2 tablespoons grass-fed butter cubed
+- 2 tablespoons grass-fed butter or chilled coconut oil for vegan option

 - Combine the almond flour, tapioca flour, coconut sugar, salt and butter in a food processor, or use a pastry blender in a bowl.
 Pulse or blend until the texture of coarse meal.